Boris Brott: Law school, lecturing, broadcasting and recording

 Brott studied law at the University of Western Ontario from 1992 to 1995, and in 1995 began giving motivational seminars to Fortune 500 companies using symphonic music as an example of teamwork at the highest level.
-Brott produced, conducted, or hosted a large number of television and radio programs for the CBC, and the BBC and ITV in the UK, and recorded with various orchestras for Canadian Broadcasting Corporation, Mercury, Pro-Arte and Sony Classical.
+Brott produced, conducted, or hosted television and radio programs for the CBC, and the BBC and ITV in the UK, and recorded with various orchestras for Canadian Broadcasting Corporation, Mercury, Pro-Arte and Sony Classical.

 Italian Opera 2000–2022

 Brott embarked on a guest conducting schedule at Italy's opera houses, including the Teatro Petruzzelli, the Arena di Verona and the Teatro Giuseppe Verdi in Trieste.
 In 2000, he conducted the first performance of Bernstein's Mass in Vatican City for an audience which included Pope John Paul II.

 In 2011, Brott was named Principal Guest Conductor of the historic Petruzzelli Theatre in Bari, Italy.

 Honours

 In 1986, Brott was made an Officer of the Order of Canada.
 In 2006, he was made a Member of the Order of Ontario.
 In 2014, he was appointed Officer of l’Ordre national du Québec.

 In May 2006, he was voted one of the top five Greatest Hamiltonians of all time by Hamilton Spectator readers.
-In 2007, he was given the Lifetime Achievement Award by Tourism Hamilton and was also awarded Canada's National Child Day award in Ottawa for introducing classical music to over a million schoolchildren over his career to date.
+In 2007, he was given the Lifetime Achievement Award by Tourism Hamilton and was also awarded Canada's National Child Day award in Ottawa for introducing classical music to over a million schoolchildren over his career.
 Also in 2007, he received the City of Hamilton Lifetime Achievement Arts Award.

 In June 2022, the City of Hamilton announced that the Great Hall of First Ontario Concert Hall, formerly Hamilton Place, would be named Boris Brott Great Hall, in memory of the conductor who opened the Hall 50 years earlier.